andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 # Git

-We have used git active and have used issues as a todo-list where we have assigned issues to ourself and to team-members.
+We have used git actively and have used issues as a todo-list where we have assigned issues to ourselves and to team-members.
 This is to keep control of what everyone is doing and what is missing.
-We have used branches to ensure that the code which are implemented is thoroughly tested and working, before merging it to the master branch.
-By doing this the latest version, the master branch, always functions.
+We have used branches to ensure that the code which is implemented is thoroughly tested and working, before merging it to the master branch.
+By doing this the latest version (the master branch) will always function.
 We have also made a link between the commits and the issues by refering to the issue by #<number>.
+In hindsight we realised that we could have used issues more frequently and for smaller things that needed fixing, but it still worked well for our use case.

 # How to run on gitpod